datopian/playbook/dojo/analysis/README.md

 ### Structure of Analysis Documents

-The the suggested *final* structure for an Analysis document is below in markdown outline.
+The suggested *final* structure for an Analysis document is below in markdown outline.
+There is also a [Google Doc Template][template].

-**Creation Process**: this structure is designed for reading by the consumers of this analysis.
-It is *not* in the order you actually do your work.
-In fact, you will generally work somewhat backwards through this structure adding sections as you go.
-That is, you will start with Needs Inbox, distill that material into the Needs (Epics) section, then do Design Research, then distill that into a (Proposed) Design.
+**Creation Process**: this *final* structure is designed for reading.
+It's section are *not* in the order you would actually do your work.
+In fact, you would generally work backwards through this structure adding sections as you go: you would start with Needs Inbox, distill that material into the Needs (Epics) section, then do Design Research, then distill that into a (Proposed) Design.
 Finally, you will produce the Summary which summarizes the needs (epics) and solution (design).
+In visual form:

 ```mermaid
 graph LR